PeteHaitch/phd_thesis/markdown/introduction.md

 * Should I give more detail on Rafa's CGI HMM?
 * Check how deep sub-sections should go and fix.
 * Define eukaryotes, prokaryotes and viruses
+* Hyphenation or not of "bisulfite-sequencing"?
+* General term for methylC-seq, BS-seq, etc. "whole-genome bisulfite sequencing (WGBS)?"